Gorbachev: Little love for late Soviet leader in Russia's old empire

 "Gorbachev made it possible for the [Berlin] wall to come down," Berliner Angelika told the BBC.
 "If anyone else had been president in Russia, this wouldn't have happened.
 Instead, we'd have seen tanks in the streets."

-His role in German reunification was praised by today's democratic leaders, including Foreign Secretary Annalena Baerbock: "In defining moments of our history, Mikhail Gorbachev chose the path of peace and understanding and thereby contributed to the end of the Cold War and Germany's reunification.
-Germany will be eternally grateful for this."
+His role in German reunification was praised by today's democratic leaders, including Foreign Secretary Annalena Baerbock: "In defining moments of our history, Mikhail Gorbachev chose the path of peace and understanding and thereby contributed to the end of the Cold War."

 Ex-chancellor Angela Merkel praised him for changing the world for the better and allowing a reunified Germany to join Nato.